Photo of Sonika Aggarwal, Center of Excellence Coordinator, by Jeff Fusco/The Conversation US, CC BY-ND.

 What is the Syringe Service Program?

 Syringe service programs (SSPs) provide a way for those people who inject drugs to safely dispose of used syringes and to obtain sterile syringes at no cost.
-Basically they bring used syringes to us and we provide them with new sterile syringes.
+Participants bring used syringes to us and we provide them with sterile syringes.

 Doesn’t PPP encourage people who use drugs to keep using by giving syringes?

 NO!
 Our mission is to reduce the harm associated with drug use and sex work including the spread of HIV infection and other blood-borne diseases.
-By collecting and disposing of used syringes and distributing sterile ones, we help people who use drugs and sex workers protect themselves and their sexual partners from HIV and other blood-borne diseases.
+By collecting and disposing of used syringes and distributing sterile ones, we help people who use drugs and sex workers protect themselves and their partners.

 Numerous medical and professional organizations have studied syringe exchange and concluded that it does not encourage drug use.
 Rather, it is a highly effective way to prevent the spread of HIV.
 It also creates a point of contact to link people who use drugs and sex workers with drug treatment, medical care, legal advocacy, behavioral health care, housing, job training, and other social services.